Guide to selective sorting in businesses and communities

 Smart recycling.

-Voussert offers a wide range of products to help you manage and recycle your waste.
-These range from simple office paper recycling bins to central indoor and outdoor recycling stations and mobile collection equipment that can easily carry additional loads.
+Voussert offers a wide range of products to facilitate your waste management and recycling.
+This ranges from simple office bins for paper recycling to central indoor and outdoor recycling stations, as well as mobile collection equipment capable of easily transporting additional loads.

-Not only do our recycling solutions help increase recycling rates and reduce waste going to landfill, but the concept of sustainable development is integrated into their design and manufacturing, which further reduces the impact on the environment.
+Not only do our recycling solutions help to increase recycling rates and reduce waste going to landfill, but the concept of sustainable development is integrated from their design and manufacture, which further reduces the impact on the environment.

-Extending product lifespans makes them more environmentally friendly.
-The design and testing of our products guarantees high product quality and durability – lower replacement costs.
+Extending the lifespan of our products makes them more environmentally friendly.
+The design and quality control of our products guarantee very high quality and durability – resulting in lower replacement costs.

 Recyclable:

 The plastic, aluminum, and steel products that Voussert offers are developed with environmental considerations in mind.
 When these products reach the end of their useful life, they are recyclable.
-We partner with leading manufacturers and also work directly with factories with high-quality expertise in urban waste collection.
+We partner with leading manufacturers and also work directly with factories possessing expertise in urban waste collection systems.

 Recycled content:

-Many of Voussert's sustainable products are made of plastic, aluminum, and steel and contain recycled materials.
+Many of the sustainable products offered by Voussert are made of plastic, aluminum, and steel and contain recycled materials.
 This reduces the environmental impact by limiting the demand for raw materials.

 Back to the blog home page